pip-services/pip-services-docs/content/en/python/rpc/services/http_response_sender.md

 #### send_error
-Sends error serialized as ErrorDescription object and appropriate HTTP status code.
+Sends an error serialized as ErrorDescription object and an appropriate HTTP status code.
 If status code is not defined, it uses 500 status code.